awsdocs/iam-user-guide/doc_source/IAM_UseCases.md

 ## Use Case for IAM with Amazon S3<a name="UseCase_S3"></a>

 Companies like Example Corp would also typically use IAM with Amazon S3\.
-John has created an Amazon S3 bucket for the company called *example\_bucket*\.
+John has created an Amazon S3 bucket for the company called *aws\-s3\-bucket*\.

 ### Creation of Other Users and Groups<a name="S3_CreationOtherUsersGroups"></a>

 As employees, Zhang and Mary each need to be able to create their own data in the company's bucket\.
 They also need to read and write shared data that all developers work on\.
-To enable this, John logically arranges the data in example\_bucket using an Amazon S3 key prefix scheme as shown in the following figure\.
+To enable this, John logically arranges the data in aws\-s3\-bucket using an Amazon S3 key prefix scheme as shown in the following figure\.

 ```
-/example_bucket
+/aws-s3-bucket
     /home
         /zhang
         /mary